 Doctors most often identify cri-du-chat by the infant's cat-like cry.
 Other signs are microcephaly, poor muscle tone, and mental retardation.

-It is also possible to test for cri-du-chat (and other chromosomal abnormalitites) while the baby is still in its mother's womb.
-They can either test a tiny sample of tissue from outside the sac where the baby develops (chorionic villus sampling (CVS)), or they can test a sample of the amniotic fluid (amniocentesis).
+It is also possible to test for cri-du-chat (and other chromosomal abnormalitites) before the baby is born.
+Testing can be done either (1) on a tiny sample of tissue from outside the sac where the baby develops (chorionic villus sampling (CVS)), or (2) on a sample of the amniotic fluid that surrounds the baby (amniocentesis).